brave/qa-resources/wikitemplate-ios.md

 - [ ] Turning Safe Browsing off and shields off both disable safe browsing for http://downloadme.org/.
 - [ ] Enable block script globally from settings, Visit https://brianbondy.com/, nothing should load.
 Tap on Shields and disable block script, page should load properly
 - [ ] Test that preferences default Bravery settings take effect on pages with no site settings.
+- [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/7/ when 3rd party cookies are blocked.

+**Fingerprinting Tests (Enable fingerprinting protection in Settings)**
 - [ ] Test that turning on fingerprinting protection in preferences shows 1 fingerprints blocked at https://browserleaks.com/canvas .
 Test that turning it off in the Bravery menu shows 0 fingerprints blocked.
-- [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/7/ when 3rd party cookies are blocked.
 - [ ] Test that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ when fingerprinting protection is on.